The Python REPL

 Storing results

-Terrific, we can already do some math in Python, and we can even use previous results.
+Terrific! we can already do some math in Python and even use previous results.
 But it would be even more awesome if we could store the results of our calculations.
 For that, Python allows us to define variables, which is the next topic of this tutorial.